 WildQuest!

-BIPOC Adventure Teen Camp 2024
+BIPOC Adventure Teen Camp 2026

-August 19th-23rd at Camp Beech Cliff
+August 17th-21rd at Camp Beech Cliff

-This unique camp session is 100% FREE thanks to the generous support of The Onion Foundation!
+Come have an unforgettable summer camp adventure with other BIPOC teens!
+This unique camp session is 100% FREE thanks to the generous support of Friends of Acadia!

-Led by registered Maine Guide, our very own Director of Outdoor Education: Kareem A. Dieng.
+Led by Registered Maine Guide, our very own Director of Outdoor Education: Kareem A. Dieng.

 What Does BIPOC Mean?